 Due to its tight relationship with the environment, the agriculture industry has the most destructive effect on the environment (Quintero and González, 2018).
-In order to realize higher efficiency and greater environmental compliance, we need to identify scientific and environmental-friendly methods.
+In order to efficiency higher and realize greater environmental compliance, we need to identify scientific and environmental-friendly methods.
 Various variables and parameters are